Async task queues¶

 print("Task submitted, ID:", task.id)

-Once a task is submitted, the client receives a task ID, which can be used to track the task status and retrieve results at a later time.
-Here is an example:
+Once a task is submitted, the request is enqueued in the request queue and a unique task identifier is returned immediately, which can be used to get the status and retrieve the result.

 # Use the following code at a later time